 The Virtual Lab of Seascape Ecology provides opportunities for graduate research students to collaborate with Dr Simon Pittman on research with a seascape ecology theme.
 Although affiliated with several universities, the Seascape Ecology Lab currently does not have a physical lab so our collaboration is typically conducted remotely.
-Here you can see some of the graduate students that Simon has enjoyed mentoring in recent years.
+Here you can see some of the graduate students that I have enjoyed mentoring and advising in recent years.

 Holly Kembrey (M.Sc.
 Biodiversity, Conservation & Management 2022)